aParr0t/agario-custom-skin/README.md

 Note: this only works on desktop, since (as far as I know) you need to use the webbrowser's developer tools in process.

+## Disclaimer:
+As of \<some-date-not-long-ago>, I'm struggling to get this "hack" to work.
+You can of course give it a shot, maybe I messed up following my own instructions.
+If it works for you, please tell me, otherwise I'm sorry.
+Previously it worked like a charm and I'm happy if someone profited because of it.

 ## Instructions:
 1. Download any 512x512 png image
 2. Convert the image to base64 with a website like [Base64-Image](https://www.base64-image.de/)